 There are six Cross-Curricular posters that illustrate the extra cross-curricular lessons, one per unit.
-Cross-curricular teaching is ideal for this level as it incorporates already familiar topics (means of transport, animals in the garden, etc.) that help children explore and broaden their knowledge of the world around them.
+Cross-curricular teaching is ideal for this level as it incorporates already familiar topics (shapes, food, etc.) that help children explore and broaden their knowledge of the world around them.